shaloo/docs.arcana/docs/onboard-validators.md

 * Communicate any issues with the {{config.extra.arcana.company_name}} team on the DKG Slack channel.

+* **Monitoring Metrics**: At present, besides CPU and memory, we do not have any other specific metrics that need to be monitored for the validator node.
+Watch out this section for updates!

 * Provide feedback and suggestions.

-### Monitor Validator Metrics

-At present, besides CPU and memory, we do not have any other specific metrics that need to be monitored for the validator node.
-Watch out this section for updates!

 ## Migrating Validator Node

 If you want to migrate the validator node to another server (for backup or temporary purposes) there are a couple of options available.
 Make sure you have addressed the prerequisites first before migrating the validator setup to another node.

-### Migration Prerequisites
+!!! caution "Migration Prerequisites"

+      Before migrating a validator node to another physical or virtual server, make sure that the following are addressed:

       * Backup the 'data' directory of the validator node
       * Backup the Hashicorp vault data on a separate node

-### Migration Option 1: Node with same Domain and IP Address
+**Case 1: Migrating to a Node with same Domain and IP Address**

 Follow the steps listed under [starting a validator node](#validator-node-setup) section except the instructions in step 2b to bring up a new validator node.
 The new node can simply be started and join in the ADKG protocol, other nodes are not required to be restarted.

-### Migration Option 2: Node with same Domain and different IP Address
+**Case 2: Migrating to a Node with same Domain and different IP Address**

 You need to notify the Arcana team as this may require coordinating with other validator node operators.
 Follow the steps listed under [starting a validator node](#validator-node-setup) section except the instructions in step 2b to bring up a new validator node.
 Before starting up the node, wait for all the other nodes in the ADKG subsystem to restart in a synchronized manner.
 In this case, all validator nodes have to restart together.

-### Migration to a different IP Address and Domain
+**Case 3: Migrating to a Node with different IP Address and Domain**

 We **do not support** migrating the validator node to a different one that has a different domain and a different IP address.
 In future releases too, the new node with a different domain and IP address will not be treated as a reincarnate of the previous node but as a brand 'new' replacement node.
 Adding such a node will follow {{config.extra.arcana.company_name}} ADKG recovery and repair protocol enhancements.
 In that case, there is no use backing up the validator node data.
 Our protocol will re-generate and repair key shares where applicable, in case one node goes down and a different one joins in the ADKG subsystem.